This is the sad story of a man who left the faith and turned to atheism. His name is Charles Templeton.

-During the 1950s and ’60s, an evangelist by the name of Charles Templeton preached to large crowds.
-He was a close friend of Billy Graham and many believed he was a better preacher.
-Charles, however, was plagued with nagging doubts about the reliability of the Bible, specifically the Genesis account of creation.
+During the 1950s and ’60s, Templeton was an evangelist who preached to large crowds.
+He was a close friend of Billy Graham and many believed he was a better preacher than Graham.
+However, Templeton was plagued with nagging doubts about the reliability of the Bible.

-Feeling unable to continue, Templeton made the sad decision to bid farewell to God.
+Feeling unable to continue, Templeton decided to bid farewell to God.

-Many years later, investigative reporter, Lee Strobel interviewed Charles Templeton.
-It is one of the most powerful interviews I have ever heard.
+Many years later, investigative reporter, Lee Strobel interviewed Templeton.
+It’s one of the most powerful interviews I’ve ever heard.

 Although advanced in years, Templeton maintained his rejection of the Bible.
 But when Strobel asked a question about Jesus Christ, he noted a clear change in Templeton’s body language.
 With softened posture and a “melancholy and reflective tone,” Templeton spoke of Jesus with a deep admiration.